Working paper

 Abstract

 Norms indicate which behaviors are common and/or considered morally right.
 They may differ across space and time.
-I show that social-Kantian preferences can explain this.
-These preferences incorporate two hitherto neglected factors: Kantian moral concerns – which drive personal moral norms and motivate unconditional following thereof – and attitudes towards making a different material sacrifice than others –which motivate conditioning own on others’ behavior.
-Conditions on preference and belief distributions promoting/hampering spontaneous changes in the behavioral norm (the modal behavior) are identified.
-Implications for policy interventions aimed at changing norms, and key differences with commonly used models are discussed.
+I show that social-Kantian preferences, which incorporate two hitherto neglected factors, can explain this.
+Kantian moral concerns drive personal moral norms and unconditional following thereof; attitudes towards making a different material sacrifice than others motivate conditioning own on others’ behavior.
+Conditions promoting/hampering spontaneous changes in the behavioral norm (the modal behavior) are identified: individuals with strong Kantian concerns are leaders of social change; those with weak Kantian concerns but strong enough inequity aversion are followers.
+Implications for policy interventions aimed at changing norms, and important ifferences with other preference classes (altruism and conformity) are discussed.

 Keywords